Absence Makes the Heart Grow Even Fonder. David Revisits Thailand Yet Again—Dec 2021

 Of all the countries in SE Asia, Thailand is the most advanced in reopening.
-They had several trial runs in mid-summer so, over the months, they have smoothed out most of the creases.
-A massive contrast to some of the neighbours who remain ultra-cautious to the point of “why bother, I will try again in two years, maybe“.
+They had several trial runs in mid-summer, so, over the months, they have smoothed out most of the creases.
+A massive contrast to some of the neighbours who remain ultra-cautious to the point of “why bother, I will try again in two years, maybe.“.

 The following morning it was a drive to Krabi.
 It takes about 3 hours, a little longer if you want to enjoy the scenery.
-To me, this is one of the most attractive drives in Thailand, for most of the journey you have tropical forest and rubber plantations on your left and spectacular limestone islands on your right.
-I stayed at the Banyan Tree Krabi – instant wow – So impressed.
+To me, this is one of the most attractive drives in Thailand.
+For most of the journey, you have tropical forest and rubber plantations on your left and spectacular limestone islands on your right.
+I stayed at the Banyan Tree Krabi—instant wow—so impressed.
 Also visited Tubkaak, which is located on the same beach.
 Traditional Thai style quality.
 Simply charming, rather than contemporary opulence.

-Next morning up again early, but this time for a beach stroll and feet in the sea.
-The Tub kaek beach is just outstanding.
-Expansive soft sand, forest backdrop, a few long-tail fishing boats and numerous limestone islands on the horizon.
-Then it was Thai Smile one hour flight up to Bangkok.
-Stayed at the Peninsula which is always good.
-I really like the highly personalised traditional style and of course the riverside location.
-I love Bangkok with a passion and 95% of our clients seem to feel the same way.
-Other 5% find it too busy, congested and chaotic, but that is part of the appeal.
-I had the opportunity to take a night cruise which is always a good colourful way to see the city and to do a walking tour of the old China Town area.
-Pus in my few spare hours visited Chatrium Riverside and the newly opened Four Seasons and Capella hotels.
-Capella especially was super quality, on the high side of luxury price wise but very impressive.
+I love Bangkok with a passion, and 95% of our clients seem to feel the same way.
+Other 5% find it too busy, congested, and chaotic, but that is part of the appeal.
+I had the opportunity to take a night cruise, which is always a good colourful way to see the city, and to do a walking tour of the old China Town area.
+Plus, in my few spare hours, I visited Chatrium Riverside and the newly opened Four Seasons and Capella hotels.
+Capella, especially, was super quality, on the high side of luxury price wise, but very impressive.

 My time in Bangkok was mainly taken up with meetings and seminars with TAT (Tourism Authority of Thailand) and Thai Airways.
 Good to see the future plans on promotions and some positive developments with the airline.